check-spelling-sandbox/materialize/doc/user/content/manage/dbt/development-workflows.md

     ```

     Alternatively, you can execute unit tests as part of the `dbt build`
-    command, which will ensure the upstream depdendencies are created before
+    command, which will ensure the upstream dependencies are created before
     any unit tests are executed:

     ```bash